Youth Volunteer Corps is a service-learning program that is team-based, diverse, structured and flexible.

-- Structured: Projects are well-planned with activities like icebreakers, team builders, service-learning and reflection to help youth connect with peers and leaders and understand the relevance and significance of their project experience.
-YVC team leaders supervise every project to ensure that each volunteer is safe, welcomed, prepared for their role and valued.
+- Structured: Projects are well-planned with in advance by trained, screened program staff with activities designed to help youth connect with peers and leaders and understand the relevance and significance of their project experience.
+YVC staff supervise every project to ensure that each volunteer is safe, welcomed, prepared for their role and valued.

 - Flexible: YVC offers today’s busy youth the freedom to decide when, how often and which projects they volunteer for.
 YVC is also adaptable for the host organization.
 Affiliates can offer projects only while school is in session (after school, in school, weekends), only over the summer in a “day camp” format, or year-round.

 These eight YVC Program Standards reflect the attributes we have identified over the years as being essential to a strong YVC program.
 Each local affiliate looks a little different as they reflect the communities they serve, but all adhere to these standards.
 YVC Headquarters provides comprehensive recommendations and best practices for implementing each of these standards to local YVC leadership.